 Geometry serves as foundation; the triangle, as its most stable unit, embodies determination and willpower.

-Through deliberate repetition, triangular uprights form parametric vertical columns, echoing the cadence of an army parade and the order of architectural colonnades.
+Through deliberate repetition, triangular uprights form parametric vertical columns, echoing the pulse of an army parade and the order of architectural colonnades.

 From a single vantage point at the center of the plaza, unify the two murals into one uninterrupted field, creating a clear, instagramable point of engagement that encourages public interaction.